DevCycleHQ/devcycle-docs/docs/sdk/server-side-sdks/dotnet-local/dotnet-local-usage.md

 client.SetClientCustomData(customData);
 ```

-## Local Bucketing Proxy
+## SDK Proxy

 To further enable various deployment configurations - we provide a background process that can be used to proxy requests to the DevCycle API.
 This is useful when you have a more unique deployment style,
 or the SDK is not able to make requests to the DevCycle API directly.
-The installation and setup process for the proxy can be found here: https://github.com/DevCycleHQ/local-bucketing-proxy#readme.
+The installation and setup process for the proxy can be found here: https://github.com/DevCycleHQ/sdk-proxy#readme.

-See the [Local Bucketing Proxy](../../sdk-proxy/index.md) section for more information.
+See the [SDK Proxy](../../sdk-proxy/index.md) section for more information.